-One of the first steps to any project is the idea.
+One of the first steps to any creative photoshoot project is the idea.
 Our client wanted to showcase their camouflage range in its natural habitat of the outdoors.
 Located in the centre of Birmingham and confined to our studio, we decided to bring the wilderness inside for this shoot.
 Despite how daunting it may sound to start building something natural indoors, it actually brings many benefits.
 One of them is absolute control over the lighting.
 The sun can be temperamental, and especially difficult when attempting to get consistent lighting as it moves positions during the day.

 We sourced our props from both a local park and our gardens.
 When sourcing props from the outdoors, it is essential to ensure you have the necessary permissions to take what you need.
 Plants, moss and logs could be home to thousands of different species.
 Disrupting them could not only get you into trouble but potentially cause damage to the natural ecosystem.

 Setting up in the studio can be messy, especially when working with soil, and when taking product photos, you can be handling all sorts of props, from glitter to dried flowers.
 Check out our other behind the scenes blog where we used dried lavender here.
 One of the best ways to limit tidy-up time is to purchase some tarpaulin.
 (Easy tidy up is essential when you have a busy schedule.)